data-science-extensions/data-science-extensions/docs/guides/querying-data/index.md

     df_customer_pl: pl.DataFrame = pl.DataFrame(customer_data)
     ```

     Once the data is created, we can check that it has been loaded correctly by displaying the first few rows of each DataFrame.
-To do this, we will use the `.head()` method to display the first `5` rows of each DataFrame, and then parse to the `print()` function to display the DataFrame in a readable format.
+To do this, we will use the [`.head()`][polars-head] method to display the first `5` rows of each DataFrame, and then parse to the [`print()`][python-print] function to display the DataFrame in a readable format.

     ```py {.polars linenums="1" title="Check Sales DataFrame"}
     print(f"Sales DataFrame: {df_sales_pl.shape[0]}")